 Ms. Grywalski is currently teaching at Galveston Ballet, Galveston, Texas, and Amy Blake’s Academy of Dance in Friendswood, Texas.

-Katie Trevino has been dancing since she was fourteen.
-She started dancing at local studios in League City, TX.
-She received an Associate of Arts Degree in Dance at San Jacinto College South in 2008.
+Katie Trevino Lammers received an Associate of Arts Degree in Dance at San Jacinto College South in 2008.
 She was a part of the San Jacinto College Dance Performing Arts Company for two years and participated in the American College Dance Festival.
-She receive a scholarship to the Bill Evans Workshop in Brockport, NY, the Joanna Friesen scholarship from the University of Houston Dance Faculty, and a scholarship to the American Dance Festival in Durham, NC.
-She was a part of the UH Dance ENSEMBLE company for two years and the Young Audience Touring Company.
-She earned a B.A.
+She received a scholarship to the Bill Evans Workshop in Brockport, NY, the Joanna Friesen scholarship from the University of Houston Dance Faculty, and a scholarship to the American Dance Festival in Durham, NC.
+She was a part of the UH Dance ENSEMBLE Company for two years and the Young Audience Touring Company.
+She earned her B.A.
 Degree in Dance in 2012 from the University of Houston.
-She has guest performed in two of FrentiCore’s shows: there is no answer as to why me: A Dance Tribute to David Rackoff in 2013 and Quench in 2014.
-In the past year, Katie has created a Pre-Professional Company, Artistic Edge, of which she is the Artistic Director.
-They have performed in FrentiCore’s Fringe Festival 2015 and Project Dance Houston in 2016.
-She is now in her fourth season with Uptown Dance Company and continuing with Artistic Edge in their second year.
+She has continued her dance education by taking dance classes in the Houston area and various summer and winter dance intensives.